 - Interview/Auditions must be completed by March 1, 2017

-For more information, please contact Dr. Christopher Chaffee, Director of Graduate Studies in Music.
+For more information, please contact Dr. Randall Paul, Director of the School of Music.

 Materials can be mailed to:

 Dr. Randall Paul

 Director, School of Music